 The bridge was given its current name on Remembrance Day in 1998 to honour the memory of the soldiers of the Australian and New Zealand Army Corps (known as Anzacs) who served in World War I.

 However, time was nearly up so Steve dropped our passengers at their drop off place.
-The fun 3bridges trike tour was just that – plenty of fun and very memorable.
+The In memory of dad celebration was just that – plenty of fun and very memorable.
+A wonderful way to celebrate life and memories.
 Feel the freedom!

 https://www.trolltours.com.au/product/three-bridges-trike-tour/